Candidate for U.S. Senate in Virginia responds to super PAC allegations, misuse of funds

 Cao said he was “out of the super PAC by May” of 2023.
 In fact, a memo from his Senate campaign legal counsel said that Cao resigned from the PAC on June 15, 2023.

 USA Today had repeatedly emailed, called, and texted Cao’s Senate campaign and had emailed the treasurer listed on Unleash America FEC filings since early February to get answers regarding the PAC’s expenditures.
-No response, aside from a memo sent to USA Today from Cao's campaign through an intermediary, was provided.
+Aside from a memo sent to USA Today from Cao’s campaign through an intermediary, no response was provided.

 How much money was raised by the super PAC and where did it go?